mjesseni/io-craftingcrew-angular-examples/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache Version 2.0 License.
 See the LICENSE file for details.

 ## Contact

-For any questions or feedback, please reach out to [your-email@example.com].
+For any questions or feedback, please reach out to me [Mail](mailto:markus.jessenitschnig@smarter-software.com).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/markus-jessenitschnig-190a6812a/)